dev-print/ArchPackageManager/README.md

 simple-arch-app
 ```

+# Bugs % Suggestions
+If you got had/got any Bugs or Suggestions, go to the Expected tab (eg: Issues)

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue.